apennismightier/splitrename/README.md

 - SplitRename manages its own copy of FFmpeg — **no separate installation required**
 - Stored in `%LOCALAPPDATA%\SplitRename\bin\`
+- **Auto-update on startup** — SplitRename silently checks for a newer FFmpeg build each time it launches.
+If one is found it downloads and installs automatically with no interruptions.
+A small **"↑ Updated to vX"** label appears under the version in the top-right corner if an update was applied
-- The **FFmpeg Manager** button in the header lets you check the current version and update automatically
+- Click **FFmpeg Manager** in the header to manually check the version, force a reinstall, or see the installed path

 ---